Withdrawal & Recovery

 Night Sweats

 You wake up soaked.
 Your sheets are damp.
 This can happen multiple nights in a row during the first week or two.
+For a full guide to this symptom, see night sweats after quitting weed.

 Why it happens.
 Your endocannabinoid system helps regulate body temperature through the hypothalamus.
 THC was influencing your thermoregulatory set point.
 Without it, your autonomic nervous system (the system that handles involuntary functions like temperature, heart rate, and sweating) temporarily loses calibration.
 Night sweats are your body's attempt to regulate temperature through a system that is still recalibrating.